 Leftovers are great, but it can be difficult to reheat them to the same standard that you first cooked them.

-In this article I’m going to outline six of the best ways to reheat pulled pork, and grade them on how effective they are at retaining meat flavor, texture, and overall quality.
+We’ve outlined six of the best ways to reheat pulled pork, and graded them on how effective they are at retaining meat flavor, texture, and overall quality.

 Where else would I start apart from good old grilling?

 When it comes to grilling, there are two main methods of cooking: One by grilling directly; the other by grilling indirectly.

 Direct grilling exposes meat to extremely high temperatures, which will just suck the moisture out of the meat.

 Indirect grilling however, cooks the meat through a steadily managed ambient temperature while allowing it to retain all the juices that made it delicious in the first place.